 \section{Galaxy connectivity}

-After detecting the small-scale filamentary streams, in this section we present a statistical analysis of the galaxy connectivity, i.e. the number of streams to which each galaxy is connected.
-Sect.~\ref{SubSect:Nstream_general} presents general results for all the galaxies, and secondary dependencies with galaxy mass and local environment are respectively analysed in Sect.~\ref{SubSect:TrendsMass} and Sect.~\ref{SubSect:LOD}.
+After detecting the small-scale filamentary streams, we present a statistical analysis of the galaxy connectivity in this section, that is, the number of streams to which each galaxy is connected.
+Sect.~\ref{SubSect:Nstream_general} presents general results for all the galaxies, and secondary dependences on galaxy mass and local environment are analysed in Sect.~\ref{SubSect:TrendsMass} and Sect.~\ref{SubSect:LOD}, respectively.